nedpals/pbf/README.md

 ```

 ### Comparing multiple values
-Instead of repeating yourself writing multiple comparison filters of the same field, PBF provides an easy shortcut through the `either` method.
+Instead of repeating yourself writing multiple comparison filters of the same field, PBF provides an easy shortcut through the `either` modifier.

 ```typescript
 import * as pbf from "@nedpals/pbf";